 Learning From Your Own Experiences

-During Rogerian therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
+During person-centered therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
 Their goal is simply to help you reach into yourself to discover what you already know that might help you in the here and now.
 While they might ask you the question, they don't push you to dwell on any specific experience but allow you to decide what's significant and what isn't.

 You may find that you already have within you all the information you need to make decisions.
 The therapist honors your perspective while also encouraging you to look at your circumstances from different perspectives.
 Still, the emphasis remains on what you believe matters most.